Nth-iteration-labs/contextual/README.md

 Overview
 --------

-R package facilitating the simulation and evaluation of context-free and contextual Multi-Armed Bandit policies or algorithms.
+[R6](https://github.com/r-lib/R6) based R package facilitating the simulation and evaluation of context-free and contextual Multi-Armed Bandit policies or algorithms.

 Installation
 ------------